RohanAwhad/code_execution_agent/README.md

 Chatbot with Code Execution and Web Search Integration

 This repository provides a Streamlit-based chatbot that integrates AI-powered chat functionality, Python code execution in a Jupyter notebook environment, and web search capabilities via the Brave Search API.
 The bot allows users to interact in a conversational format, upload various file types, execute Python code, and retrieve web search results.
-The key components include OpenAI’s GPT models, Jupyter for live code execution, and Streamlit for the frontend interface.
+The key components include Anthropic’s Claude models, Jupyter for live code execution, and Streamlit for the frontend interface.

 Features

-1. AI-Powered Chat Interface: Users can converse with the chatbot, ask questions, and receive responses from GPT models powered by OpenAI.
+1. AI-Powered Chat Interface: Users can converse with the chatbot, ask questions, and receive responses from Claude models powered by Anthropic.
 2. Python Code Execution: Users can input Python code directly in the chat, which is executed in a Jupyter notebook backend, and the results or generated plots are returned within the chat interface.
 3. File Upload Support:
 	•	Images (.png, .jpg, .jpeg)